Have you ever thought about dropping everything, getting on the saddle and just riding where the wind takes you? No work. No stress.

 When you are hauling 50lbs of luggage, the extra weight of a touring bike compared to a road bike becomes a little academic.
 But you will be thankful for the extra comfort and the stability of a proper touring bike.

-A touring bike also makes a great commuter bike since they are reliable and offer plenty of rack options for taking your stuff to the office.
+A touring bike could be used as a commuter bike since they are reliable and offer plenty of rack options for taking your stuff to the office.

 On the other hand, if your legs twitch to go fast then a road bike is the answer.
 Road bikes allow you to train harder and go further on a ride.
 Great for riders trying to squeeze miles in around family and work commitments.